Oberammergau A Christian Pilgrimage

 We visit the great Herodian fortress of Macherud – now called Mukawir – best known as the location of the imprisonment and execution of John the Baptist.
 The royal courtyard of the palace is considered one of the closest and best existing archaeological parallels to the Herodian Gabbatha in the Jerusalem Praetorium, where Pontius Pilate judged Jesus of Nazareth.

-Thursday morning we cross over into Israel where we meet our coach and guide for the Israel section of the tour.
+On Thursday morning we cross over into Israel where we meet our coach and guide for the Israel section of the tour.
 We drive south through the Jordan River valley to our first stop, Qumran.
-It was here that the famous Dead Sea Scrolls were discovered; these 981 texts were found in eleven different caves and are believed to date from 300 BC to 100 AD.
+It was here that the famous Dead Sea Scrolls were discovered; these 981 texts were found in eleven different caves and are believed to date from between 300 BC and 100 AD.

 We make a short stop at the Springs of Ein Gedi, the place where David hid from King Saul, before we drive up to the rocky fortress of Masada.
 This majestic UNESCO heritage-listed fortress was built by King Herod and was the site of the historical last stand of the zealots against mighty Rome.
 Our day’s final destination is a resort on the Dead Sea where you can swim (or really float) in the resort's own salt water pools.

-On Tuesday we drive to the Mount of Olives; enjoy looking down upon Jerusalem before visiting the Church of the Pater Noster, the site on which Jesus taught his disciples the Lord’s Prayer.
+On Saturday, from the Mount of Olives we will enjoy looking down upon Jerusalem before visiting the Church of the Pater Noster, the site on which Jesus taught his disciples the Lord’s Prayer.
 To commemorate the Ascension, Emperor Constantine built a church over a cave here in the 4th Century and today we can see it partially reconstructed.

 We enter the Old City through the Lion’s Gate and visit the Pools of Bethesda.
 We then walk the Stations of the Cross on the Via Dolorosa.
 We will be inspired by Christendom’s holiest of sites, the Church of the Holy Sepulcher, the site of Jesus’ crucifixion and resurrection.
 From here we go to Mount Zion and marvel at the Cenacle or “Upper Room”, the site of the Last Supper, before visiting the beautiful Dorminton Abbey.